wchoi11/notchmess/_posts/2019-09-14-knowing-how.md

 ## Why should you care about this?
 {: id="anchor"}

-Many of us (including me!) seem to buy into the distinction between knowledge-that and knowledge-how.
+Many of us (including me!) buy into the distinction between knowledge-that and knowledge-how.
 Knowledge-that is concerned with propositions, and knowledge-how is concerned with skills or abilities.